rafolo/rafolo/sample_app/README.md

 Troubleshooting:

-Protractor not starting on Windows:
+Protractor not starting on Windows/Mac:

     ~$ webdriver-manager start --standalone